Definition

 Treatment of tuberculosis disease

-The treatment of TB uses antibiotics to kill the bacteria.
 Effective TB treatment is difficult due to the structure and chemical composition of the cell wall of the unusual mycobacteria.
 Cell walls hold the drug on, causing antibiotics to be ineffective.

 WHO recommends directly observed therapy or direct monitoring therapy, where a health monitor supervises the sufferer.
 The goal is to reduce the number of sufferers who do not take the anti-biological drugs properly.